Illustrated above, L to R:

-From my 18th birthday in 1975 I joined the Labour Party, remaining a member until spring 2017; it will be realised I am someone with strong political opinions; however I have endeavoured to
+Shortly before my 18th birthday in 1975 I joined the Labour Party, remaining a member until spring 2017; it will be realised, therefore, that I am someone with strong political opinions.

 source was acknowledged.
 If you come across a broken link, or have any corrections, suggestions or observations?
 Then please send me an e-mail.

 * The contribution of Stephen Giles-Medhurst during the initial research of these periods in the early 1980s is gratefully